FAQ Internal Family Systems

 When will I know whether or not I've been accepted?

-Once we receives your completed application, it generally takes 1-2 weeks to review and finalize it.
+Once we receives your completed application, it generally takes 2-4 weeks to review and finalize it.
 You will be notified by email at that time.
-Note that a few applicants have reported that emails go to their spam folders, so please check your in-box.
+Note that a few applicants have reported that emails go to their spam folders, so please check your in-box before sending a followup email to prompt.
+Acceptance at IFS trainings is at the discretion of the trainer and organiser.

 How much does the training cost?

-Readings: You will be asked to purchase some reading materials for your training.
+Readings: It is recommended to purchase some reading materials ahead of your training.
 Information about these can be found on the page below and are available through the e-store listing on the CSL website.
 Printed materials including a folder and manual are supplied on day 1 of the workshop.

 Are tuition payment plans available?

 When will my payment be expected?

-Please pay the full fee (or the non-refundable deposit) immediately after you are accepted into your training.
+Please pay the non-refundable deposit immediately after you are accepted into your training, and the remainder within 30 days.
 No place can be held if fees are not paid by due dates, including payment plans.

 Is financial assistance available?

-We offer partial, needs-based tuition scholarships for each Australian IFS course, and anyone accepted into the training program is eligible to apply for a scholarship.
+We offer a limited number of partial, needs-based tuition scholarships for each Australian IFS course, and anyone accepted into the training program is eligible to apply for a bursary.
 The Scholarship Application is reviewed after a participant is accepted into the training program for which s/he desires scholarship assistance.
-Please download the form (here below) and submit this when you make your application.
+Please download the form (link below) and submit this when you make your application.
 The maximum individual scholarship award is 25% of the full fees payable.
 Please submit the form (below) detailing your situation and let us know about full-time student/ hardship/ diversity or other circumstance.
 All applications will be considered and no correspondence will be entered.

 Do I have to pay the full tuition if I am going to miss some of my training?